 You might want to explore these neighborhood areas when you’re looking for a place to stay in the city:

 This is a beautiful neighborhood lined with elegant townhouses and apartments.
 You can stay at the Pulitzer if you’re feeling extra fancy, and if you want to get the whole Jordaan experience.

 Stay where things are hip and fun in the neighborhood of Oud-West.
 Here you will find bars, boutiques, and first-rate restaurants.
 Check out The Tire Station while you’re here, which is a 112-room eco-designer hotel.

 The Old Centre

 Stay close to where everything is here in The Old Centre.
-This is the a great area to stay if you’re in a tight budget yet you want to stay close to everything.
-It’s a bit close to the red light district, which can be a bit weird if you have children with you.
+This is a great area to stay if you’re on a tight budget, yet you want to stay close to everything.
+It’s a bit close to the red-light district, which can be a bit weird if you have children with you.
 Check out the Flying Pig Downtown here if you’re looking for a hostel.

 When you’re done with the museums, head on to a fantastic park in Oost, where there is also a zoo, which is perfect if you have kids in tow, the area is an underrated part of the city, which is why you should definitely check it out.

-Make the most out of your stay with our travel guide.
+Make the most out of your stay in Amsterdam with our travel guide.
 Browse our other topics here at Ask The Dutch Guy!